-GOAL OBJECTIVE STRATEGY KPI NO KPI TARGET A1.
-To provide effective and efficient human resource management aimed at achieving a skilled workforce that is responsive to service delivery and change Development, implementation and monitoring of Workplace Skills Plan A 1.1 Percentage of budget spent on implementing WSP 100% of Municipality's budget allocated for WSP spent on implementation by 30 June 2023 Human Resources Development Employment of people from EE target (designated group) employed in the three highest levels of management A 1.2 Number of people from EE target employed in the three highest levels of management 3 people employed by 30 June 2023 Employee Wellness A2.
-To ensure effective implementation of Health and safety Plan Review, implement and monitor Health and Safety Risk Plan A 2.1 Number of Health and Safety Risk Plan functionality assessment conducted 4 Health and Safety Risk Plan functionality assessment conducted by 30 June 2023 Administrative support A3 To ensure effective and efficient administration Review, Implement and monitor of admin support services plan A 3.1 Number of admin support services functionality assessment conducted 12 admin support services functionality assessment conducted by 30 June 2023 Information Communication Technology A4.
-To ensure adherence to evolving technology Review, Implement and monitor ICT Governance Framework A 4.1 Number of ICT Framework functionality assessment conducted 4 ICT Framework functionality assessment conducted by 30 June 2023
+GOAL OBJECTIVE STRATEGY KPI NO КРІ TARGET A1.
+To provide effective and efficient human Development, implementation and monitoring of Workplace Skills Plan A 1.1 Percentage of budget spent on implementing WSP 100% of Municipality's budget allocated for WSP spent on implementation by 30 June 2024 Human Resources Development aimed at achieving a Employment of people from EE target (designated group) employed in the three highest levels of management A 1.2 Number of people from EE target employed in the three highest levels of management 3 people employed by 30 June 2024 Employee Wellness A2.
+To ensure effective implementation of Health and safety Plan Review, implement and monitor Health and Safety Risk Plan A 2.1 Number of Health and Safety Risk Plan functionality assessment conducted 4 Health and Safety Risk Plan functionality assessment conducted by 30 June 2024 Administrative support A3 To ensure effective and efficient administration Review, Implement and monitor of admin support services plan A 3.1 Number of admin support services functionality assessment conducted 12 admin support services functionality assessment conducted by 30 June 2024 Information Communication Technology A4.
+To ensure adherence to evolving technology Review, Implement and monitor ICT Governance Framework A 4.1 Number of ICT Framework functionality assessment conducted 4 ICT Framework functionality assessment conducted by 30 June 2024

-KPA 2: BASIC SERVICE DELIVERY AND INFRASTRUCTURE INVESTMENT (15)
+KPA 2: BASIC SERVICE DELIVERY AND INFRASTRUCTURE INVESTMENT (12)

-GOAL OBJECTIVE STRATEGY KPI NO KPI TARGET B1.
-To provide high quality infrastructure network to support improved quality of life and economic growth Provision of basic infrastructure services B1.1 Number of kilometres of bulk pipes installed for provision of potable water in Umkhanyakude 40 km of bulk pipes made to final work for provision of potable water in Umkhanyakude by 30 June 2023 B1.2 Number of potable water yard connections in Umkhanyakude 1000 potable water yard connections in Umkhanyakude by 30 June 2023 High quality infrastructure network B1.3 Number of kilometres of reticulation pipes installed for provision of potable water in Umkhanyakude 200 km of reticulation pipes installed for provision of potable water in Umkhanyakude by 30 June 2023 B1.4 Number of households in Umkhanyakude with access to a minimum of basic level of service for sanitation provision 3000 households with access to basic level of service for sanitation provision by 30 June 2023 B1.5 Number of households in Umkhanyakude with access to water borne sanitation services 500 Households with access to waterborne (high level of service) for sanitation provision by 30 June 2023
+GOAL OBJECTIVE STRATEGY KPI NO КРІ TARGET Provision of basic infrastructure services B1.1 Number of kilometres of bulk pipes installed for provision of potable water in Umkhanyakude 20,5 km of bulk pipes made to final work for provision of potable water in Umkhanyakude by 30 June 2024 B1.2 Number of potable water yard connections in Umkhanyakude 400 potable water yard connections in Umkhanyakude by 30 June 2024 High quality infrastructure network high qu infrast netwo suppor quality B1.
+To provide high quality infrastructure network to support improved B1.3 Number of kilometres of reticulation pipes installed for provision of potable water in Umkhanyakude 125 km of reticulation pipes installed for provision of potable water in Umkhanyakude by 30 June 2024 quality of life and economic growth B1.4 Number of households in Umkhanyakude with access to a minimum of basic level of service for sanitation provision 1200 households with access to basic level of service for sanitation provision by 30 June 2024 B1.5 Percentage progress in construction of water borne sanitation plant 75% Overall progress attained on construction of 3.4 ML Mkhuze WWTW Plant by 30 June 2024

-KPA 2: BASIC SERVICE DELIVERY (15)...
+KPA 2: BASIC SERVICE DELIVERY (12)...